dibbelab/gficf/README.md

 of Jaccard Coefficient estimation using [RcppParallel](https://cran.r-project.org/package=RcppParallel).
 The package also include data reduction with either Principal Component Analisys (PCA) or Latent Semantic Analisys (LSA) before to apply t-SNE or UMAP for single cell data visualization.

+Additional Functionality:
+* Embed new cells in an already existing embedded space.
+[See example how..](https://jeky82.github.io/gficf_example.html#how-to-embedd-new-cells-in-an-existing-space)

+* Idetify active pathways in group of cells.
+[See example how..](https://jeky82.github.io/gficf_example.html#how-to-perform-gsea-to-identify-active-pathways-in-each-cluster)

 ## News
 *Aug.
 13 2019* **New functionality:** Idetify active pathways in group of cells.
 [See example how..](https://jeky82.github.io/gficf_example.html#how-to-perform-gsea-to-identify-active-pathways-in-each-cluster)